Partner (1968 film)

-Partner is a 1968 Italian drama film by Bernardo Bertolucci.
+Partner is a 1968 Italian drama film directed by Bernardo Bertolucci.

 Based on the 1846 novella The Double by Fyodor Dostoyevsky, it entered the 29th Venice Film Festival and the Quinzaine des Réalisateurs section at the 22nd Cannes Film Festival.

+The film's US debut was limited and only showed at the 1968 New York Film Festival.

 Plot

 This film follows a college student who has a routine life and who encounters a twin he is not related to.
 Along the way, he discovers that the twin friend has many qualities he doesn't have.